dexhowl/react-road/maintenance/README.md

     - Allow for testing on a more granular level like individual functions or components
         - When testing functions we provide input and verify the returned value (or output) is as expected.
         - When testing components we check rendering, props, callback handlers.
+- Snapshot
+    - Lightweight
+    - Allows us to confirm spot when we accidentally make changes to the DOM.
+    - Stores copy of HTML within the project from a single point in time.
+        - Can be updated when changes to the DOM are intended.

+> [!CAUTION]
+> Snapshots should ONLY be used for simple components that are not commonly updated.

 ### Test Files